MarkSpector85/spring-data-jpa-poc/README.md

-# Spring Boot Project with Spring Data JPA and PostgreSQL
+# Spring Boot Project with Spring Data JPA and MySQL

 ## Overview